bookofquantum/BOQ/photons/Qubitron/Fabrication.md

 * **Packaging:**  Proper packaging is essential to protect the device and minimize losses from external factors.

 These are just a few of the considerations for material selection and waveguide design.
-The specific choices will depend on the detailed requirements of PhotoniX, including the operating wavelength, desired performance, and fabrication constraints.
+The specific choices will depend on the detailed requirements of Qubitron, including the operating wavelength, desired performance, and fabrication constraints.